-Leaving Savegre this morning, we will drive south up to high altitude, where the windswept paramo (at 3400m above sea level) is home to high level specialities such as Sooty Thrush, Timberline Wren, Volcano Junco and displaying male Volcano Hummingbirds.
+Leaving Sueños del Bosque, we will drive south to the windswept paramo at 3,400m which is home to high altitude specialities such as Sooty Thrush, Timberline Wren, Volcano Junco and Volcano Hummingbird

-Heading downslope, we will make a productive stop at Tolomuco Lodge, where hummingbird feeders, banana feeders and garden flowers entice a multitude of birds to this special place.
-Possibilities include Long-billed Starthroat, the localised White-tailed Emerald and impressive White-crested Coquette as well as Snowy-bellied Hummingbird.
-The banana feeders attract Red-crowned Woodpecker, Red-headed Barbet, Scarlet-rumped (Cherrie’s race), Silver-throated and Speckled Tanagers, both White-naped and Chestnut-capped Brushfinches, and gorgeous Baltimore Orioles and Rose-breasted Grosbeaks to name a few.
-Two wildly attractive birds to look for in the mistletoe berries are Elegant Euphonia and Golden-browed Chlorophonia along with the more subtle charms of the aptly named Mistletoe Tyrannulet.
+Heading down the slope, we may stop to check hummingbird feeders, banana feeders and garden flowers for possibilities including Long-billed Starthroat, the localised White-tailed Emerald, impressive White-crested Coquette and Snowy-bellied Hummingbird.
+Banana feeders can attract Red-crowned Woodpecker, Red-headed Barbet, Scarlet-rumped (Cherrie’s race), Silver-throated and Speckled Tanagers and both White-naped and Chestnut-capped Brushfinches.
+Two attractive birds to look for in the mistletoe berries are Elegant Euphonia and Golden-browed Chlorophonia, along with the more subtle charms of the aptly named Mistletoe Tyrannulet.
 Swallow-tailed Kites can often be seen here as they gracefully glide over the hills.

-We continue today descending into San Isidro before going over the last hills to the Pacific Coast.
-Our final planned birding stop will be right along the coast, at Playa Hermosa.
-Here we’ll watch for Double-striped Thick-knee, Bare-throated Tiger Heron, Common Black Hawk, Bat Falcon, the impressive Scissor-tailed Flycatcher and our first of hopefully many Scarlet Macaws.
+We continue descending into San Isidro before going over the last hills to the Pacific coast.
+Our final birding stop may be on the coast at Playa Hermosa where we will look for Double-striped Thick-knee, Bare- throated Tiger Heron, Common Black Hawk, Bat Falcon, the impressive Scissor-tailed Flycatcher and what will hopefully be the first of many Scarlet Macaws.

-Our destination this evening is Hotel Villa Lapas, which is nestled in a forested lowland valley along the Tarcolitos River.
-This comfortable hotel will makes the ideal base for our final three nights in Costa Rica, allowing us to explore this diverse region of the Central Pacific coast.
+Our destination this evening is Hotel Villa Lapas which is nestled in a forested lowland valley along the Tarcolitos River.
+This comfortable hotel will make the ideal base for our final three nights in Costa Rica, allowing us to explore this diverse region of the Central Pacific coast.
 Night Hotel Villa Lapas

-VILLA LAPAS, CARARA NATIONAL PARK, GUANACASTE & RIO TARCOLES BOAT TRIP
+VILLA LAPAS, CARARA NATIONAL PARK, GUANACASTE AND RIO TARCOLES BOAT TRIP

-As we gather outside our rooms, the early morning comes alive with tropical sounds.
-Gartered and Slaty-tailed Trogons, Lesson’s Motmots, Yellow-throated Toucan, Pale-billed Woodpecker, Cocoa Woodcreeper, Chestnut-backed Antbird, Streaked Flycatcher, bands of Rufous-naped Wrens and others join in a spectacular dawn chorus.
+As we gather outside our rooms, the early morning comes alive with tropical sounds as Gartered and Slaty-tailed Trogons, Lesson’s Motmots, Yellow-throated Toucan, Pale-billed Woodpecker, Cocoa Woodcreeper, Chestnut-backed Antbird, Streaked Flycatcher and other species join in a spectacular dawn chorus.

-After breakfast we will visit Carara National Park just minutes away from our hotel.
-Birding the trail near the Rio Tarcoles, we should encounter many new species - from Black-hooded and Barred Antshrikes to Dot-winged Antwren, Northern Royal Flycatcher and lekking Orange-collared Manakins.
-In the more humid forest, Great Tinamou, Black-faced Antthrush, Streak-chested Antpitta, Rufous Piha, Riverside Wren and others await.
+After breakfast, we will visit Carara National Park which is just a few minutes away from our hotel.
+Birding the trail near the Rio Tarcoles, we should encounter many new species from Black-hooded and Barred Antshrikes to Dot-winged Antwren, Northern Royal Flycatcher and Orange-collared Manakin whilst in the more humid forest, Great Tinamou, Black-faced Antthrush, Streak-chested Antpitta, Rufous Piha, Riverside Wren and others await.

-The afternoon may find us huddled down in the forest watching many colourful species come into for their daily bath.
-Striking Red-capped Manakins regularly steal the show, but handsome Blue-crowned Manakins will be vying for our attention as well!
-Sulphur-rumped Flycatcher, Green Honeycreeper and migrant North American warblers are also likely to make an appearance at this popular bathing site.
+The afternoon may find us huddled down in the forest watching many colourful species come for their daily bath.
+Whilst striking Red-capped Manakins regularly steal the show, the handsome Blue-crowned Manakin may vie for our attention as well!
+Sulphur-rumped Myiobius, Green Honeycreeper and migrant North American warblers are also likely to make an appearance at this popular bathing site.

-The Carara area is also an excellent spot for owls.
-One evening we can perhaps try our luck with Striped Owl and Pacific Screech Owl, while the tiny Ferruginous Pygmy Owl is a diurnal hunter to be looked for during daylight hours.
+The Carara area is also an excellent spot for owls and on one evening, we may try our luck with Striped Owl and Pacific Screech Owl, while the tiny Ferruginous Pygmy Owl is a diurnal hunter to be looked for during daylight hours.

-Our lodge also lies close to the southern limit of the dry Guanacaste zone, just north of the Rio Tarcoles.
-Here the change in both the vegetation and bird-life is remarkable, with the rainforests south of the river giving way to a much drier zone north of the river.
-In the fields and thorn forests making up this more arid habitat, we will search for Double-striped Thick-knee, Lesser Ground-cuckoo, Cinnamon Hummingbird, the glorious Turquoise-browed Motmot, Black-headed Trogon, White-fronted and Yellow-naped Parrots, Orange-fronted Parakeet, the superb Long-tailed Manakin, raucous White-throated Magpie-Jays, groups of Stripe-headed Sparrows, and Blue Grosbeak.
+Our lodge also lies close to the southern limit of the dry Guanacaste zone, just north of the Rio Tarcoles and the change in both the vegetation and birdlife is remarkable, with the rainforests south of the river giving way to a much drier zone to the north.
+In the fields and thorn forests of this more arid habitat, we will search for Double-striped Thick-knee, Lesser Ground Cuckoo, Cinnamon Hummingbird, the glorious Turquoise-browed Motmot, Black-headed Trogon, White-fronted and Yellow-naped Amazons, Orange-fronted Parakeet, Long-tailed Manakin, White-throated Magpie-jay, Stripe-headed Sparrow and Blue Grosbeak.

 If the tide is right, the estuary at the mouth of the Rio Tarcoles can be a great spot to find roosting terns and waders.
-As Magnificent Frigatebirds and Brown Pelicans cruise overhead, and we watch our last pair of Scarlet Macaws fly past to roost, it is a reminder that we too must soon be flying away.
+As Magnificent Frigatebirds and Brown Pelicans cruise overhead and we watch out for our last pairs of Scarlet Macaws flying by to their roost, it will be a reminder that we too must soon be flying away.
 Two further nights Hotel Villa Lapas

 PACIFIC COAST TO SAN JOSÉ, FLY LONDON

-After lunch at Hotel Villa Lapas, we load up our bus one last time and transfer from the Pacific coast into Costa Rica’s bustling Central Valley.
-Arriving at San José Airport, we bid a reluctant farewell to our Costa Rican guide and driver, and check-in for British Airways nonstop overnight flight home.
+After lunch, we load up our bus one last time and transfer from the Pacific coast into Costa Rica’s bustling Central Valley.
+Arriving at San José Airport, we bid a reluctant farewell to Herman and our driver and check-in for our overnight flight home.